We’re really sorry, but due to the current pandemic we’re unable to despatch this title until at least the end of April.

-The book provides comprehensive information about entitlement to all benefits, together with full details on the rules about work, work-related responsibilities and the work capability assessment, the income and capital rules, benefit sanctions, the ‘bedroom tax’, overpayments, fraud, and how to challenge decisions.
-The Welfare Benefits and Tax Credits Handbook provides comprehensive advice about entitlement in 2019/20.
+The book provides extensive coverage of the social security system, comprising of information about entitlement to all benefits, together with full details on the rules about work, work-related responsibilities and the work capability assessment, the income and capital rules, benefit sanctions, the ‘bedroom tax’, overpayments, fraud, and how to challenge decisions.

 Who should buy this book?